aws-samples/aws-transfer-sftp-ip-whitelisting-workshop/README.md

 #### AWS Account

-In order to complete this workshop, you will need an AWS account with rights to create AWS IAM roles, EC2 instances, AWS DataSync, AWS Storage Gateway and CloudFormation stacks in the AWS regions you select.
+In order to complete this workshop, you will need an AWS account with rights to create an Amazon VPC, AWS CloudFormation stacks, and Amazon Transfer for SFTP servers in your selected region.

-It will cost approximately 3 USD to run this workshop.
+This workshop includes services that are not in the free tier, and may generate charges.
 It is recommended that you follow the cleanup instructions once you have completed the workshop to remove all deployed resources and limit ongoing costs to your AWS account.

 #### Software

 - **Internet Browser**  – It is recommended that you use the latest version of Chrome or Firefox for this workshop.
+- **SFTP Client** - You will need an SFTP client for testing

 ## Workshop Modules

 This workshop consists of the following five modules:

-- **Module 1**  - Deploy resources in the on-premises and in-cloud regions
+- **Module 1** - Complete Setup
-- **Module 2** - Initial file copy to S3 using DataSync
+- **Module 2** - Complete Optional Setup
-- **Module 3**  - Access S3 bucket on-premises using File Gateway
+- **Module 3** - Test Your Setup
-- **Module 4**  - One last incremental copy before cutover
+- **Module 4** - Clean Up
-- **Module 5** - Cutover to File Gateway and shutdown the NFS server

-To get started, go to [Module 1](/workshops/nfs-migration/module1).
+To get started, go to [Module 1](/module1/README.md).